David-Maisonave/MediaFileDuplicateFinder/README.md

 - Finds duplicate videos / images based on similarity
 - Fast scanning speed
 - Cross-platform: Windows, Linux and MacOS GUI
+- Optionally select duplicate files with lower resolution for deletion.
+- Optionally select duplicate files with lower duration for deletion.

 ## Exclusive **MFDF** Features
 These features are not on the original base fork, and they're only included in **Media File Duplicate Finder**.